LoogleCZ/FS17-FanSound/documentation/XMLFormatDocumentation.md

 # IC XML Format documentation

-In this file I will describe XML schema for Interactive Control.
+In this file I will describe XML schema for Fan Sound specilization.
 In shema I'll be using this symbols with this meaning:

 * `( x | y )` - this means, that script using x OR y - not both at same time
 * `[xyz=""]` - means that attribute is not required and default value is no set